How to Choose an Executive Coach: A Psychologist's Perspective

 Engagement style matters.

-Ask the coach, “Do you focus on providing information, tactics, and advice, or do you prefer to listen and ask questions that guide the clients to their own solutions?”
+Ask the coach questions like, “Do you focus on providing information, tactics, and advice, or do you prefer to listen and ask questions that guide the clients to their own solutions?
+Do I make the decisions about how we work, do you, do we decide it together?”
 This is a style match question.
-It’s not that either approach is right or wrong.
+It’s not that any approach is right or wrong.
 A coach who focuses on listening and Socratic questioning will frustrate someone who wants actionable advice.
-Conversely, a person who needs time and space to think out loud will be frustrated by a more solution-focused coach.
-Of course, the answer can be “both,” but you should hear something in the potential coach’s response that resonates with you.
+A person who wants a collaborative partnership will be turned off by a directive approach.
+When you listen to the response, you should hear something that resonates with you.

 Be aware of the coach’s views on confidentiality – From Dr. Tricia